leticiamarts/weather_data_pipeline/README.md

 ### Visualization

-A [Data Visualization and Analysis notebook](notebooks\data_analysis.ipynb) was used to plot some graphics about the data such as hystogram and scatter plots.
+A [Data Visualization and Analysis Page](analysis\report.md) was used to plot some graphics about the data such as hystogram and scatter plots.
+The script can be found at `analysis\data_analysis.py`

 ## Tests